 'Fast Dog Coding' made the shortlist, the LLC registration was clear, and a business was born.

 My approach is simple: listen carefully, think deeply, and build deliberately.
 I believe the best solutions emerge from a clear understanding of the business problem, not a blind attachment to a trendy framework.
-I function as a true partner, embedding with teams to provide technical leadership and mentorship that elevates everyone involved.
+I function as a true partner, smoothly embedding with teams to provide technical leadership and mentorship that elevates everyone involved.

 When I'm not 'swapping engines mid-flight' on legacy servers, you can usually find me walking to clear my mind, playing low-stress video games, or traveling to discover local foods and meet new people.

-Speaking of which, why do programmers prefer dark mode?
+Which reminds me, why do programmers prefer dark mode?

 Because light attracts bugs.